30 March 2021

 John Turner, LOC’s senior orthotist in the ‘north’, continues to work hard from his temporary clinic in Bolton located at The Good Health Centre.
 The Centre itself is primarily dedicated to the rehabilitation of sports injuries, but John has his own clinic room where he treats adults and children with a variety of medical conditions – cerebral palsy, plagiocephaly, scoliosis and pectus deformities.

 Lockdown has afforded little opportunity for joint working due to travel difficulties so with a lessening of the restrictions we took the chance to offer our first joint physio/orthotist clinic since our arrival in our temporary home in Bolton.
 The combined input of orthotist and physiotherapist is an essential element of LOC’s non-surgical treatment programmes for scoliosis and pectus deformities.
-Debs Turnbull, LOC’s ‘resident’ physio, travelled up from London and she and John welcomed a total of nine new and existing patients.
+LOC’s ‘resident’ physio, travelled up from London and John welcomed a total of nine new and existing patients.

-To achieve the best results for our patients, Debs and John reviewed the progress of several existing patients to ensure continued progress is made with their pectus and scoliosis treatments which involve both bracing and physiotherapy.
+To achieve the best results for our patients, John reviewed the progress of several existing patients to ensure continued progress is made with their pectus and scoliosis treatments which involve both bracing and physiotherapy.
 Compliance with LOC’s exercise programme is essential to achieve the best possible correction in both conditions.

 Want to book a consultation?
 Contact LOC here